 8. You share core values

 “Is my relationship worth saving?”
 Well, it most certainly is if the following is true.
 It is a rarity to find a significant other who shares the same core values as you.
 Of course, that doesn’t mean you’re going to agree on everything, but there are a few things you must have in common with your partner for a relationship to really flourish.

-That’d just be plain boring.
-But if you share your outlook toward life goals, children, finances, politics, religion, you have a readily strong foundation to build a lasting relationship on.
+Agreeing on everything might just be plain boring.
+But if you share your outlook toward life goals, children, finances, politics, and religion, you have a ready and strong foundation to build a lasting relationship.

 If such silly arguments are the common triggers for all your fights, you don’t need to worry about if a relationship is worth pursuing.
 In fact, you should probably never ask yourself that question again.
 You could do something else though.
-You could probably both use some loosening up and learning to not sweat the small stuff.
+You could probably both use some loosening up and learn to not sweat the small stuff.

 Couples do all kinds of silly things when they are together.
-The silly arguments are part and parcel of life but if the relationship is worth saving don’t let it irk you or convince yourself to call it a dead-end relationship.
+The silly arguments are part and parcel of life but if the relationship is worth saving, don’t let it irk you or convince yourself to call it a dead-end relationship.

 It is possible to save a failing relationship if two people are still madly in love and cannot stay without each other?
 To answer that, think whether your negative thoughts are stemming from something real, or are just products of heat of the moment.

 12. You make each other laugh